NL33/electron-git/znext.md

 --search the project folder (why important? if you think you have a correspondence with someone somewhere, but don't remember where, would be helpful to search for it.)

 --if tries to view hidden micro word docs, like "$!apter 2"... it messes things up and stops the process.
 The result is worktrees and newtemp/oldtemp files that are not deleted, and a non-working system.
 Make it so these docs are not picked up the save.
 And catch the errors so that it doesn't stop things from moving forward(!)
+     --in general, add error catching for anywhere where a problem with a doc could stop the app. and for some errors, add an option for the user to remedy --example, if you have folders open on the app, and then change an extension or a name of a doc, and then try to open the doc as named on the app, will throw an error "no such file or directory".

+--add a show location button

 # contact notes